hbctraining/publication_perfect/lessons/01_Introduction.md

 <details>
   <summary>More details</summary>

 This data frame has 16 columns - in addition to the gene name column, each of the comparisons have 5 columns of results as described below.

-T1. `_baseMean` - Mean of the normalized counts for all samples in the comparison, for a given gene T1. `_log2FoldChange` - log2 fold change between WT and PRDM16 KO T1. `_pvalue` - Wald test *P* value
+ - `_baseMean`: Mean of the normalized counts for all samples in the comparison, for a given gene
+ - `_log2FoldChange`: log2 fold change between WT and PRDM16 KO
+ - `_pvalue`: Wald test *P* value
-T1. `_padj` - Benjamini-Hochberg adjusted Wald test *P* value (P-value after multiple test correction) T1. `_threshold` - Logical vector with `TRUE` values for significantly differentially expressed (DE) genes, `FALSE` for not DE genes, `NA` for untested genes.
+ - `_padj`: Benjamini-Hochberg adjusted Wald test *P* value (P-value after multiple test correction)
+ - `_threshold`: Logical vector with `TRUE` values for significantly differentially expressed (DE) genes, `FALSE` for not DE genes, `NA` for untested genes.
 We will be using this column in the next lecture to color the significant genes one color and the non-significant genes a different color.
 </details>

 One main aspect of the paper to emphasize is the three different cell types explored are identified using marker genes: